 - Standards: In order to get a motion in limine granted the arguing lawyer must make a sufficient legal argument that the evidence should be excluded for a specific reason.
 For example, an argument could be that the evidence isn’t relevant, or that the evidence is only a little bit relative but the damaging impact is too great to justify its admission, or that the evidence is only a limited portion of a much larger picture so it gives an unfair depiction about what occurred, or that the data is not properly authenticated.
 Etc. There are many reasons and standards for a motion in limine.
 A lawyer will sit down with you and help discuss your case by showing you what can be excluded in any particular case.

-- Types of evidence a Motion in Limine can exclude?
+Types of evidence a that can be excluded?

 - Pretty much anything and everything is fair game in a motion in limine, so long as there is an insufficient legal reason for using a motion in limine.